Valrog/Decision-Support-System-for-Article-Ranking/README.md

 <h5>Remark:</h5> The E-R model is an adaptation of a theoretical model presented in the article <a href="https://www.thinkmind.org/index.php?view=article&articleid=advcomp_2014_4_20_20073">
 <i>"Towards a Decision Support System for Automated Selection of Optimal Neural Network Instance for Research and Engineering"</i></a>.
 Therefore, the current model is directed at ranking articles regarding Neural Networks and some revisions may be required in order to use it for another purpose.

+<h2>Important</h2>

+Due to poor professionalism, the algorithmic component of this project will not be published in an effort to protect the creator's intellectual property.
+As such, this will not be developed any further until a serious collaborator is found.